kajuburfi/myisa/ARCH.md

 # Instruction Set Architecture

-This is a (WIP) basic ISA inspired by MIPS, RISC-V, IAS computer architectures.
+This is a basic ISA inspired by MIPS, RISC-V, IAS computer architectures.

 ## Memory and Storage